taskinoz/CSS-QL/README.md

 npm pack --dry-run
 ```

-CSS-QL is MIT licensed.
-It is intentionally silly; the compiler no longer has to be.
+MIT licensed.
+This is still a silly project, it just has a less silly compiler now.